lucbf/MysqlWorkbench-Community-Flathub-/README.md

 /usr/bin/ld: /run/build/mysql-workbench/library/parsers/libparsers.so.8.0.26: undefined reference to `antlr4::ANTLRInputStream::ANTLRInputStream(std::basic_string_view<char, std::char_traits >)'

 At Workbench's 90% build process.
 I'm posting this in case there's someone who wishes to pick up the job.
+If you do so, ask for permission at https://bugs.mysql.com/bug.php?id=105103

 # Flathub